SalmaAmgarou/ATELIER3/README.md

-## Predicting Coding Answer Scores with NLP and Machine Learning
+# PART- 1 - Predicting Coding Answer Scores with NLP and Machine Learning

 This repository contains a Jupyter Notebook demonstrating how to predict the scores of coding answers using natural language processing (NLP) and machine learning.